omab/python-social-auth/docs/backends/implementation.rst

 ``ACCESS_TOKEN_URL``
-    Must point to the API endpoint that provides an ``access_token`` needed to authenticate in users behalf on futer API calls.
+    Must point to the API endpoint that provides an ``access_token`` needed to authenticate in users behalf on future API calls.

 ``REFRESH_TOKEN_URL``
     Some providers give the option to renew the ``access_token`` since they are